 The control group does not receive an infographic; instead, they only receive reminders about early Fall career fair and on-campus interviews (which are also included for the treatment group).
 However, we also re-ask students' reservation wages and expected wages.
 This serves as a check that students' personal wage expectations are stable.
-Additionally, it provides comparability to the treatment group: experimentalists may worry that survey fatigue or
+Additionally, it provides comparability to the treatment group: experimentalists may worry that survey fatigue or experimenter demand effects could lead to a second measurement of expected personal wages to be lower or higher than a first measure; a second measurement for the control group thus

-&lt;sup>11Students were asked to self-report majors from a drop-down list; double-majors are thus classified based on which major the student themselves picked.
+&lt;sup>20Students were asked to self-report majors from a drop-down list; double-majors are thus classified based on which major the student themselves picked.

-&lt;sup>12There are five sectors: (1) Business (a for-orofit organization that prodes a service), e.g. financial consulting, (2) Industrial/Manufacturing (an organization that produces a product), e.g., computer manufacturer, (3) Nonprofit, (4) Education, and (5) Government.
+&lt;sup>21There are five sectors: (1) Business (a for-orofit organization that prodes a service), e.g. financial consulting, (2) Industrial/Manufacturing (an organization that produces a product), e.g., computer manufacturer, (3) Nonprofit, (4) Education, and (5) Government.
 The Career Center collected sector data from prior years of students; students self-reported their job sector based on the descriptions above.